-Melbourne is blessed with gorgeous green spaces, including the Royal Botanic Gardens, which offers free experiences such as the Winter Discovery Tour.
+Melbourne is blessed with gorgeous green spaces, including the Royal Botanic Gardens, which offers free experiences such as the Garden Discovery Tour.
 Another favourite is Fitzroy Gardens.
 It has oodles of old world charm, heritage water features and an unexpected piece of 18th century England.

 For more inspiration, head to 12 gardens close to the Melbourne CBD.